 What Are the Core Legal Risks in a Private Mortgage Workout?

 The three primary legal risks are unenforceability of modified terms, triggering new origination requirements under state law, and creating title defects that block future note sales.
-Each is avoidable with documented process.
+Each is avoidable with a documented process applied before the modification is signed.

 1. Every Workout Agreement Must Be in Writing and Recorded Where Required